Ahmad Othman

-Ahmad Othman (born 1 June 1999) is a Syrian footballer who plays as a striker for Wellington Marist.
+Ahmad Othman (born 1 June 1999) is a New Zealand/ Kurdish, Syrian born footballer who plays as a striker for Wellington Marist.

 Early life

 Othman was born in 1999 in Syria.
 He attended Wellington High School in New Zealand.

 Career

 Othman started his career with New Zealand side Wellington Olympic.
 In 2018, he signed for New Zealand side Tasman United.
 In 2019, he signed for New Zealand side Wellington Phoenix Reserves.
 In 2020, he signed for New Zealand side Hawke's Bay United.
 In 2022, he signed for New Zealand side North Wellington.
 In 2023, he signed for New Zealand side Wellington Marist.

 Style of play

 Othman mainly operates as a midfielder.
 He has been described as "while he has been shining as an attacking midfielder, Othman, is happy play any role".

 Personal life

 Othman has a brother.
 He moved to New Zealand at the age of sixteen.